MichValwin/NitterViewer/README.md

 # Build and config
 ## Build instructions
+ - Requires NodeJS >= 16.
+ - Download/clone repository.
  - Install packages for vue frontend.
- - Go to frontend directory and do `npm install`, then build it with `npm run build`
+Go to *./frontend/* directory and do `npm install`, then build it with `npm run build`.
- - Install libraries in main directory with `npm install`
+ - Install libraries in main directory with `npm install`.
 ## Config project
  - Change config file in */src/config.js* as you want.
 You probably want to disable SOCKS_PROXY (leave it as '').
  - Rename NitterList.example.json to NitterList.json and edit it as you like.